 - White Album's blue highlights and visor in the manga are lime green in the anime.

-- Notorious B.I.G's "flesh" parts are white and later pink in the manga, but always a fleshy orange in the anime.
+- Notorious B.I.G's "flesh" parts are white and later pink in the manga, but always salmon in the anime.

-- Jolyne's hair is dark blue with lime green highlights in the manga and All Star Battle, but black with blonde highlights in Eyes of Heaven.
+- Jolyne's hair is dark blue with lime green highlights in the manga and All-Star Battle, but black with blonde highlights in Eyes of Heaven- this color palette is similar to Jotaro's anime palette used in the game.

 Steel Ball Run